 Rent a bike.
-Like most major cities, London has bikes for short-term rentals.
+Like most major cities, London has bikes for short-term rental.
 They go under the name Santander Cycles.
-Once you pay the £2 bike access fee for the day, the first 30 minutes of each journey is free.
+Once you pay the £2 bike access fee for the day, the first 30 minutes of each journey are free.
 Ride longer and it will cost you £2 for each additional 30 minutes.

 Get the Google Maps app.
-I don't like to walk about looking at my phone but with all the tiny streets in London the Google Maps app can be very handy.
+I don't like to walk about looking at my phone but with all the tiny streets in London the Google Maps app can be very handy at times.

 Pick up a free map at a hostel.
 The free map at hostels tends to have some of the better low-cost recommendations.

-London museums are free.
+London museums rich in heritage and free.
 Go to the museums which are free for their permanent collections.
 There is usually a fee for special exhibits.
 Unless you're a real museum enthusiast, you may want to ask for a recommendation as to how to approach the museum at the information desk.
 I did this at the Tate Modern and, rather than dashing through trying to take in a lot, I took in a little but with more appreciation.
 Here's a list of free museums in London.
+Free

 Take in the street art.
 London has lots of great street art and many famous street artists.
-Here are the artists to watch for.
-And here's a guide to London's street art (give the page a moment to load).
-And here's a free London street art tour tour.
+Here's a self-guided walking tour of London's street art.

 Window shopping.
 There are many places to shop in London but I love to go to Covent Garden for some unique shopping.
-While there, wander the West End theater district to see the range of plays on.
-It's a site unto itself.
+While there, wander the West End theater district to see the range of plays.
+It's a sight unto itself.
 Read: Solo in London: Shopping.